danineamati/TrajOptSOCPs.jl/docs/src/UI/ui.md

 4. The augmented lagrangian

 Thereafter, you can solve the problem.
 This user interface section will guide you in creating each of these objects.
+This guide uses the examples stored in the `examples` folder.